 AgentSEO Documentation

-This documentation will guide you through installing the application on your own server, configuring the necessary API keys, and setting up your autonomous agents.
+This documentation will guide you through installing the application on your own server, configuring the necessary AI API keys, managing users, and customizing your white-label branding.

 2. Database Setup

-AgentSEO requires a PostgreSQL database to store your business data, articles, and agent configurations securely.
+AgentSEO requires a PostgreSQL database to store your business data, articles, users, and agent configurations securely.

 Option A: cPanel PostgreSQL